 The oatmeal (30 grams) + banana (30 grams) + yogurt (18 grams) = 78 grams of carbs.
 To put it in perspective, a Hershey Chocolate Bar has 20 grams of carbs (1).
 So have the oatmeal and the eggs (choose egg whites, or egg replacer, over whole eggs to reduce fat and cholesterol consumption) and add some slivered almonds for the fat component; or the banana, egg whites and almonds; or the yogurt with almonds and egg whites, but not all three carbohydrate foods at one sitting.

 You’re not going to starve by limiting one carb per meal, because, by adding protein, a little bit of healthy fat, like some nuts, a sprinkle of seeds, or a little bit of chopped avocado, and/or some greens, it will fill you up, but not for long.
-That’s why you want to eat every two-to-three hours, but don’t exceed six mini meals a day, because then, you’ll be eating too many calories and carbohyrates overall.
-Breaking up the carbs, instead of having a large carb-loaded meal, will help manange the blood sugar highs and lows.
+That’s why you want to eat every two-to-three hours, but don’t exceed six mini meals a day, because then, you’ll be eating too many calories and carbohydrates overall.
+Breaking up the carbs, instead of having a large carb-loaded meal, will help manage the blood sugar highs and lows.

 Here’s some examples of one carb mini meals:

 - Fruit smoothie with one banana, low-carb protein powder (not exceeding 5 grams of carbs), one tablespoon almond butter

 - Tilapia salad with orange slices, red bell pepper, lettuce, tomatoes, cucumber, olives, and a drizzle of dressing